 Why You Should Be Wary of Prescription Drugs

-Whether it be for chronic pain or a mental health condition, the United States has never had such a high percentage of people receiving medication.
-Though Americans only make up 5% of the world’s total population, we use up nearly 80% of all prescription opioid drugs available [2].
-For both medical and nonmedical needs.
+Whether it be for chronic pain or a mental health condition, the United States has never had such a high percentage of prescriptions.
+Though Americans only make up 5% of the world’s population, we use nearly 80% of all prescription opioid drugs available, for both medical and nonmedical needs.

 An Evolving Crisis

 There’s no denying America’s opioid crisis has reached unprecedented proportions.
-It’s estimated more than 130 people die from an opioid overdose within the United States every day [3].
-With prescription opioid misuse alone costing the country over $78 billion a year for the following:
+It’s estimated more than 130 people die from an opioid overdose within the United States every day. ² On top of that, prescription opioid misuse alone costs the country over $78 billion a year.
+This money goes towards the following: ³

-The same is true for mental health medication.
-The only difference is, mental illness has also been on the rise in America [5].
-If this trend continues, prescription abuse will inevitably too.
+The same is true for the prescription of mental health medication.
+On top of this, mental illness has also been on the rise in America. ⁵ If this trend continues, prescription abuse will inevitably too.

 The unfortunate truth is mental illness prescription is only meant for short term use.
-For example, someone with anxiety should only receive medication for Xanax for upwards of a few months.
+For example, someone with anxiety should only receive Xanax for upwards of a few months.
+Yet, many people will continue to report anxiety symptoms to get more Xanax.
+Or, if a doctor refuses more medication, they’ll go to another doctor for a prescription.
+A habit that’s known as “doctor shopping.” ⁶

 Statistics

-If you aren’t yet convinced that those medications your doctor teases are a threat, just take a look at the statistics.
 Since the 1990s, opioids have taken more lives and ruined more families in America compared to any time in history.
+The Centers for Disease Control and Prevention (CDC) reports:

 • Since the turn of the century, nearly half a million Americans have died due to opioids.